 Insurance Requirements for Arkansas Vehicles

-All Arkansas motor vehicle owners are supposed carry at least a minimum amount of auto insurance.
-But research shows nearly 16 percent of drivers aren’t covered, making Arkansas one of the least-insured states in the country.
-And since Arkansas roads are still on the risky side, despite recent improvements, you’ll want to make sure you’re protected.
+All Arkansas motor vehicle owners are supposed to carry at least a minimum amount of auto insurance.
+But research shows that over 16 percent of drivers aren't covered, putting Arkansas among the top ten least-insured states in the country.
+And since Arkansas roads are still on the risky side, despite recent improvements, you'll want to make sure you're protected.

 Who Needs Vehicle Insurance in Arkansas?

 Arkansas law requires you to carry liability coverage for all the vehicles you drive.
 You'll need to provide proof of coverage when registering a vehicle.

 Proof of Insurance